-We document and diagnose gender gaps in a male-dominated, adversarial workplace: British Parliament.
-Each week a lottery determines which politicians ask the Prime Minister a question in front of a packed and noisy legislative chamber.
-Using 264 lotteries and new data on thousands of questions, we report five findings.
+We diagnose gender gaps in a male-dominated, adversarial setting: the UK Parliament.
+Each week a lottery determines which politicians ask the Prime Minister a question in front of a packed and noisy chamber.
+We report four main findings.
 First, women are 12% less likely to submit questions than same-cohort men, and this gender gap has persisted since at least 1990.
-Second, this gender gap does not close with lottery-induced experience asking a question, or with years of parliamentary service - women do not learn from leaning in.
+Second, this gender gap does not close with lottery-induced experience asking a question, or with years of parliamentary service.
 Third, the gender gap almost fully closes after a switch to a hybrid format in which questions are asked to a smaller, quieter, audience.
-Fourth, using measures of speaking volume extracted from YouTube videos, we find that the format change differentially draws in women with quieter speaking voices - consistent with the noisy environment deterring these women beforehand.
-Fifth, the narrowing of the gender gap persists despite a return to in-person questioning.
-Our findings support institutional reform, rather than lean-in policies, as a response to gender gaps in adversarial workplaces.
+Fourth, we find that the format change differentially draws in women with quieter speaking voices - consistent with the noisy environment deterring these women beforehand.
+Our findings support institutional change, rather than adaptation through experience, as a response to gender gaps in adversarial settings.

 \Princeton University. +University of British Columbia.
 Corresponding author: Matt Lowe, matt.lowe@ubc.ca.
 We thank Tim Besley, Joshua Dean, Seema Jayachandran, Muriel Niederle, Ben Olken, Devin Pope, Chris Roth, Heather Sarsons, and Alessandra Voena for helpful comments and suggestions, and Himanaya Bajaj, Jamie Emery, Catalina Garcia Valenzuela, Jan Knuf, Sarthak Kwatra, Anna Lane, Ines Moran, Ipsita Parida, Isabelle Rabideau, Kayla Rakitt, Risshail Sethi, and Valeron Toscano for outstanding research assistance.
 Joshua Dean's unhealthy interest in obscure parliamentary procedure and excellent impressions of Speaker John Bercow inspired key parts of this paper.
 Jean Fessey, Kevin Gardner, Paul Lester, Sally Rushton, and Richard Ward provided valuable institutional details and assistance with parliamentary archives.
 Lowe gratefully acknowledges financial support from the Spinoza Foundation and the CIFAR Azrieli Global Scholars Program.
-This draft: January 2024.
+This draft: May 2024.